-In this guide we will walk through the process of determining the best approach for building a classifier with Claude and the essentials of end-to-end deployment for a Claude classifier — from use case exploration to back-end integration.
+This guide walks through the process of determining the best approach for building a classifier with Claude and the essentials of end-to-end deployment for a Claude classifier, from use case exploration to back-end integration.

-Visit our classification cookbook to see example classification implementations using Claude.
+Visit our classification cookbooks to see example classification implementations using Claude.

 When to use Claude for classification